Amoxicillin Prescribing Information: Method of Use, Action, Side Effects

 It is not recommended to use the preparation in parallel with:

-In addition, amoxicillin has an antagonistic effect, e.g. with: tetracyclines, macrolides, sulfonamides.
+In addition, amoxicillin has an antagonistic effect, e.g. with tetracyclines, macrolides, and sulfonamides.
 However, it works synergistically with aminoglycosides.

 Side effects

-Taking medications that contain amoxicillin may cause some side effects.
-Common side effects include skin rash, nausea, diarrhea.
-Hives, itching and vomiting are uncommon.
-Mucosal and skin candidiasis, transient thrombocytopenia and haemolytic anemia very rarely develop.
+Taking medications that contain amoxicillin may cause side effects.
+Common side effects include skin rash, nausea, and diarrhea.
+Hives, itching, and vomiting are uncommon.
+Mucosal and skin candidiasis, transient thrombocytopenia, and haemolytic anemia develop very rarely.
 Severe allergic reactions are possible.

-Some patients may experience allergic reactions after the use of beta-lactam antibiotics.
-They may appear in the form of skin reactions (such as rash, itching, hives), less often in the form of severe changes (e.g. swelling, blistering or exfoliative dermatitis).
+Some patients may experience allergic reactions after using beta-lactam antibiotics.
+These reactions may appear as skin reactions, such as rash, itching, or hives, and less often as severe changes, such as swelling, blistering, or exfoliative dermatitis.
 Allergic reactions can sometimes spread throughout the body and even lead to life-threatening anaphylactic shock.
-Serious allergic reactions occur more frequently after intravenous administration than after oral administration.
-If you experience an allergic reaction after taking an antibiotic, seek medical advice quickly as you may need to stop and switch to another antibiotic and have additional treatment for your allergy.
+Serious allergic reactions occur more often after intravenous administration than after oral administration.
+If you experience an allergic reaction after taking an antibiotic, seek medical advice quickly, as you may need to stop the antibiotic, switch to another one, and receive additional treatment for the allergy.
 An allergy to one of the penicillins is associated with an increased risk of an allergic reaction to another β-lactam drug.
-Importantly, hypersensitivity reactions may appear during the first administration of the antibiotic and in the case of subsequent administrations.
+Importantly, hypersensitivity reactions may appear both during the first administration of the antibiotic and during later administrations.

-Other side effects that may occur after the use of β-lactam antibiotics are gastrointestinal complaints, such as nausea, loss of appetite, vomiting, flatulence, loose stools, diarrhea, and taste disturbances.
+Other side effects that may occur after using β-lactam antibiotics are gastrointestinal complaints, including nausea, loss of appetite, vomiting, flatulence, loose stools, diarrhea, and taste disturbances.
 They are usually mild and often disappear during or after treatment.
-Generally, these side effects can be reduced by taking amoxicillin with meals.
-It may also be beneficial to take preparations that restore the normal composition of the intestinal flora.
+In general, these side effects can be reduced by taking amoxicillin with meals.
+It may also be helpful to take preparations that restore the normal composition of the intestinal flora.